 Requirements for the Digital Media Minor The digital media minor allows students to synthesize introductory and intermediate classes from computer science and visual arts that explore the interaction between creative and computational processes.
 These include basic courses in digital art, traditional studio art, web programming and programming for image and sound processing.
 Students will explore a range of visual and electronic applications, and learn the basic tools necessary to incorporate visualization mechanisms into work within other fields of study.
-Requires a minimum of six approved courses from computer science and visual arts as follows:
+Requires the following six courses, three from computer science and three from visual arts:

-— One more Digital Art OR other Visual Arts studio course, chosen in consultation with the minor advisor.
+— One non-Digital Visual Arts studio course, chosen in consultation with the minor advisor.